SeninV/Mail_Technopark/README.md

 # Mail_Technopark
-This is my code for solving MGTU Technopark homework tasks. asdsd
+This is the solution for Kaggle competition: https://www.kaggle.com/c/mf-mail-geo-hw